icsa-caps/efficient-remote-memory-ordering/README.md

 5. Set the python command in line 3 of `plot-gem5.bash` (default is `python3`)
 6. Run the script to plot all simulation results: `./plot-gem5.bash`

 Plots can be found in the directory `gem5-scripts/plots`.

+Running simulations for individual figures can be done by entering the directory `gem5/experiment-scripts` and executing the bash scripts at step 4.

 ### CACTI